MIT-LCP/mimic-code/buildmimic/postgres/README.md

 If following the tutorials, be sure to download the scripts locally and the MIMIC-III files locally.
 If you choose the makefile approach, see the below section.

 Note: if you are using PostgreSQL 10, then you can use the `postgres_create_tables_pg10.sql` script instead of the `postgres_create_tables.sql` script to use the new declarative partitioning syntax.
-To read more about declarative partitioning, see [here](https://www.postgresql.org/docs/10/static/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE).
-The makefile will not use this script by default.
+To read more about declarative partitioning, see [here](https://www.postgresql.org/docs/10/static/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE) (in the context of MIMIC, the partitioning groups data by `itemid` to speed up queries).
+The makefile will try to use this script if your PostgreSQL version is higher than 10.

 # Hard drive space required

 Loading the data into a PostgreSQL database requires around ~47 GB of space.
 The addition of indexes adds another 26 GB.
-You likely want to reserve 100 GB for the entire database.
+You will likely want to reserve 100 GB for the entire database.

 # Instructions for use of Makefile